palonso/MAEST/README.md

 # Usage

 We use [Sacred](https://github.com/IDSIA/sacred) to run, configure an log our experiments.
-The different routines can be run with Sacred commands, and many experiment options can be diretly configure from the command line.
+The different routines can be run with Sacred commands, and many experiment options can be directly configure from the command line.

 The output logs are stored in `exp_logs/`, and `exp_logs/lighting_logs/` contains